Enimbuild/Enimbuild/README.md

 ### 💼 I'm currently working on ✨Projects✨ using:
 <hr>
-- Data Science -using python libraries for data analysis<br>
+- Data Science by using python libraries for data analysis<br>
 - Django for web developments<br>
 - RestAPIs for endpoints connection<br>
 - Flutter & ReactNative to enable frontend possibilty<br>